 Second in influence, beginning in the late 1970s, was Curtis Hutson, who became the editor of The Sword of the Lord upon the death of John R. Rice in 1980.
 Hutson’s book Winning Souls and Getting Them Down the Aisle (Sword of the Lord, 1978) was very influential.
 Hutson’s mentor was Jack Hyles.

 Jack Hyles taught that every church problem could be solved by his soul winning program:

 “Soul winning is the basic secret of every other problem in the church.
 For example, here a church is having cold services.
 There is no warmth.
 There.
 The Lord does not meet with them.
 Now how do you overcome it?
 Get to winning souls.
 If somebody walks down the aisle every Sunday and professes their faith in Christ, that will warm the service up a great deal.
 Here is a church having trouble with its business.
 It doesn’t have enough folks who know business.
 It is having trouble handling its legal affairs.
 It doesn’t have enough wisdom.
 The Bible says, “He that winneth souls is wise.’
 So God gives extra wisdom to those who win souls” (Hyles, Let’s Build an Evangelistic Church, p.
 34).

-This program, which I call “Quick Prayerism,” has the following characteristics:
+This soul winning program, which I call “Quick Prayerism,” has the following characteristics:

-1. The emphasis of soul winning changed from an emphasis on repentance to an emphasis on “going to heaven when you die.”
+1. An emphasis on “going to heaven when you die”

 This was the heart and soul of Jack Hyles’ soul winning program.